Total Non-Farm Employment

 The graph shows the New Private Housing Units Authorized by Building Permits: 1 – Unit Structures for Arkansas, not seasonally adjusted.
 The series exhibits significant variation and is highly seasonal with November and December permits significantly lower that the other ten months.

 Note that the autumn seasonal downswing has ended and the seasonal upswing is underway.
 Note further that the peak of the seasonal upswing is lower than the upswings beginning in December of 2016 and 2017.
-The lower peak in the 2019 seasonal upswing is cause for concern.
+The lower peak in the 2019 seasonal upswing is cause for some, but not significant, concern.

 The U.S. Bureau of Census updates this data series approximately 45 days after the end of the month.

 Updated 15 March 2020 with last data point January 2019.